40 Stories Leadership Team

 Roy is a Solomon Islander missionary serving God in Australia for 26 years.
 He established an ‘IHOP-Linking the Islands’ as a Prayer-Hub for the five Melanesian nations namely; Fiji, New Caledonia, Papua New Guinea, Solomon Islands, Vanuatu to partner with the two bigger nations Australia & New Zealand.
 Roy hopes to establish and launch national Houses of Prayer in each of those nations.
 ‘Solomon Islands House of Prayer’ was the first one launched in July 2013 in Honiara.
 Roy is now researching into establishing a ‘Melanesian Centre for World Missions’ in Brisbane.

-Warwick Vincent lives in Boronia with his wife Kathy, and 3 teenage sons.
+Warwick Vincent lives in Boronia with his wife and sons.
 A trained high school teacher, he spent 11 years training and mentoring youth pastors nationally.
-Warwick has been making films for 12 years for mission organisations around Australia.
+Warwick has been making films for 15 years for mission organisations around Australia.
 He also loves to make films that share the stories that are written in people’s lives, especially revealing the character and activity of God.
-Recently, Warwick partnered on a feature-length documentary on the life of God Squad’s John Smith.
-Warwick also produced 25 of the ’40 Stories’ films of Indigenous Christians, in 2016.
+Warwick produced 25 of the first ’40 Stories’ films of Indigenous Christians.
 Since 2013, He has enjoyed teaching film-making and discipleship at Nungalinya College, NT, with Aboriginal adults from remote communities.

 Sara loves people and has a gift for revealing and nurturing the true story inside their hearts.
 She has a background in Professional Writing, Marketing, Corporate Communications and Public Relations and through her work has been privileged to meet, interview and profile a wide range of people, including well-known athletes, academics and authors.
 Sara is passionate about reflecting God’s goodness through the stories that she writes.
 A trained primary school teacher, Sara is actively involved in children’s ministry at her local church.
 She has also been involved in outreach programs to children and families from disadvantaged and refugee backgrounds.